 - A student will be permitted to repeat only one required nursing course.
 A student who fails or withdraws (receives a grade of “W”, “D”, or “F”) again in that course or from a second required nursing course will no longer be permitted to major in nursing in the UL Lafayette College of Nursing and Health Sciences.

 - A student will be permitted to repeat only one required non-nursing course.
 A student who fails (receives a grade of “D”, or “F”) again in that course or from a second required non-nursing course will no longer be permitted to major in nursing in the UL Lafayette College of Nursing and Health Sciences.

-- A student will be required to achieve a minimum cumulative GPA of 2.800 for progression into nursing courses in the sophomore year.
+- A student will be required to achieve a minimum overall GPA of 2.800 for progression into nursing courses in the sophomore year.
 However, meeting the minimum GPA criteria for a class in which enrollment is limited does not guarantee admission into that course.
-Selection decisions are based on the cumulative GPA.
-Those students with the top cumulative GPAs will be considered for enrollment.
+Selection decisions are based on the overall GPA.
+Those students with the top overall GPAs will be considered for enrollment.

 - Students who transfer to the UL Lafayette LHC Group · Myers School of Nursing from another accredited institution are also subject to the rules listed above.
 Transfer students who fail and/or withdraw from nursing courses taken at another accredited institution will be treated in the same way as failures and/or withdrawing from required nursing courses at UL Lafayette.
 Failure in non-nursing courses taken at another university will be treated the same as failures in non-nursing courses at UL Lafayette.

 - All transfer/change of major/re-entry students must be enrolled at UL Lafayette during the semester of application for inclusion in the applicant pool for consideration for enrollment in Nursing 208/209.
 If enrollment in nursing courses is interrupted for a period of three years, the student must repeat all required courses titled Nursing.

 Admission to Nursing 104

-Before entry into Nursing 104, all students (generic and transfer) must meet with the Director of Student Services and must meet the following qualifications:
+Before entry into Nursing 104, all students (generic and transfer) must meet with the Assistant Dean, Student Services and must meet the following qualifications:

 a) English ACT greater than or equal to 18, and